How to deal with baby-blues when you just relocated

 It’s not always easy to have a nap at the same time as your baby having a nap during the day.
 Especially when your mind constantly reminds you of other million things to do, e.g: housework.

 But I forced myself to at least chill and relax when my baby naps.
-Eventually, I got used to it that after some time I was able to nap when my baby naps.
+Eventually, I got used to it and after some time I was able to nap when my baby napped.

 9. Do what works for you

-When you just had your first baby, you’ll be eager to learn about how to look after your baby.
-You’ll read and listen from all sorts of the source.
+When you just had your first baby, you’d be eager to learn about how to look after your baby.
+You’d read and listen from all sorts of sources.

 But I found that could stress me up.
-Because some advice may not be applicable to my circumstances.
+Because some advice couldn’t be applied to my circumstances.

 So instead of getting worried about whether I was doing the right thing according to what others suggest, I would just do what I felt right and what worked for me and my baby.